adilsaid64/reddit-project/README.md

 - `re`: For regular expression operations.
 - `string`: For string manipulation tasks.
-- `nltk`: The Natural Language Toolkit, used for a range of text processing tasks including tokenization and stopwords removal.
+- `nltk`:  Ued for a  of text processing tasks like tokenization and stopwords removal.
-- `contractions`: To handle the expansion of contractions in English text.
+- `contractions`: Used to handle the expansion of contractions in English text.
 - `emoji`: For converting emojis into text.
-- `spacy`: An advanced library for NLP, used here for lemmatization.
+- `spacy`: Used here for lemmatization.

 ## 1. Expand Contractions